Getting Around Spain

 Barcelona, Bilbao, Madrid, Malaga, Sevilla and Valencia have metro systems.
 All cities and towns have bus networks, although buses in small towns tend to have limited departures (be sure to check the timetable).
 Other towns and resorts are well served by local buses.
 Metered taxis are available in all major towns and cities.

-InterRail One-Country Pass: offers travel for three, four, six or eight days in one month within Spain.
+InterRail One-Country Pass: offers travel for three, four, five, six or eight days in one month within Spain.
 Travel is not allowed in the passenger's country of residence.
 Travellers under 26 years receive a reduction.
 Children under 12 travel free when accompanied by an adult using an Adult Pass.
 Supplements are required for some high-speed services, seat reservations and couchettes.
-Available from Voyages-sncf.com (tel: +44 844 848 5848, in the UK; www.voyages-sncf.com).
+Available from Voyages-sncf.com (www.voyages-sncf.com).

-Eurail Spain Pass: offers travel for three, four, five or eight days in one month within Spain.
+Eurail Spain Pass: offers travel for three, four, five, six or eight days in one month within Spain.
 Available to non-EU nationals from Eurail (www.eurail.com).

 Renfe Spain Pass: allows non-residents to take four, six, eight, 10 or 12 journeys within a month.
 Available from RENFE (www.renfe.com).